Cantera/cantera/doc/sphinx/reference/kinetics/rate-constants.md

 pressure ($R$) than at the same pressure ($P$) and, in fact, are exactly the same if they differ in only their collision frequency (but have the same energy- and angular-momentum-transfer kernel).
-This equation forms the basis of the computational implementation of LMR-R in Cantera via the :ct:`LinearBurkeRate` reaction class, as it enables the most accurate representation of $k_{\text{LMR-R}}(T,P,\boldsymbol{X})$ possible given limitations in the completeness of the dataset at any given moment.
+This equation forms the basis of the computational implementation of LMR-R in Cantera via the {ct}`LinearBurkeRate` reaction class, as it enables the most accurate representation of $k_{\text{LMR-R}}(T,P,\boldsymbol{X})$ possible given limitations in the completeness of the dataset at any given moment.
 Further description of the LMR-R theory and computational method is available in